DoctorLogicProduct/dltest/products/social-reputation.md

   headline: "Display your amazing testimonials"
   class: social-reputation__feature--1
   text: "Positive testimonials are tagged and posted to your practice website for the world to see how great you are.
 The DoctorLogic platform then automatically integrates these positive reviews to relevant content pages and displays the star ratings in search results."
+  btn:
-  btn-link: "#"
+  - btn-link: "#"
     btn-label: "Learn More"
   img: "/img/products/social-reputation/reviews-feature.png"
   img_alignment: "Right"
 - component: feature-1